 This famous designer dog is a combination of the Scottish Terrier and Chihuahua.
 The Scotchi is one of those mixed breeds that is officially recognized by both the American Canine Hybrid Club and the International Designer Canine Registry.

-They love attention, and their bold, noble character coupled with their spunky attitude give them quite the personality!
-They’re also small and sit at only 8-11 inches tall and weighing between 16-20 pounds.
+Scotchi’s make great companion dogs, but often don’t get along well with small children.
+However, adequate training and socialization will help them adapt.
+They love attention, and their bold, noble character coupled with their spunky attitude give them quite the personality.
+They’re also small and sit at only 8-11 inches tall and weigh between 16-20 pounds.

-Breeds: Shih Tzu and Chihuahua Mix
+Shi-Chi: Shih Tzu Chihuahua Mix

 The Shi-Chi has risen in popularity over the past few years, mostly due to the attractive mix of the Shih Tzu and Chihuahua’s lively personalities.

 With all these different Chihuahua mixes, it may be difficult for you to pick the perfect one for you or your family!
-Whenever you’re thinking of getting a dog, make sure to pay attention to their grooming, exercise requirements and how much affection they need!
+Whenever you’re thinking of getting a dog, make sure to pay attention to their grooming, exercise requirements, and how much affection they need!

 Regardless of which breed you pick, they’ll be your forever friend as Chihuahuas regardless of mix will be loyal and protective of you.
 Treat them really well, and they’ll be fantastic lap dogs that are quiet, well-behaved, and affectionate.
 This is by no means an inclusive list, in fact, you can see three that didn’t make the list right here: The Chorkie, the Chiweenie, and the Chigi mix.